 For EEA nationals who have already completed a master in the Netherlands (and obtained the diploma) the tuition fee for a 2nd master is approximately €13,200.

 The MSc International Management - CEMS (18 months) is a longer programme, for which the tuition fee will have to be paid for the duration of the programme.
 The expected tuition fee for the 18-month MSc International Management - CEMS programme is approximately €32,250 for non-EEA students, and approximately €3,795 for EEA students in 2024/2025.

 Please note that all these tuition fee tariffs are subject to change.

 The additional expenses in addition to tuition and general living costs vary per programme and may include:

 For a reasonable standard of living in the Netherlands, you should have an income of approximately €1,500 per month or €12,000 per year (excluding the tuition fee).
+Further information about the costs of living in the Netherlands and related subjects can be found on this website.
 Here is an example of monthly expenditure:

 Total costs per month €1,500

 Please ensure, prior to your arrival at RSM, that you have or will have sufficient funding available to finance your stay at RSM.
 Finding a part-time job, may be an option, but can not be guaranteed.
 You should therefore not rely on finding other ways to supplement your income during your studies.
 For additional information on obtaining a part-time job, visit the website of the Nuffic.